-When taking any deductions to reduce your rental income tax rate be sure all expenses are ordinary and necessary.
+When taking any investment property tax deductions to reduce your rental income tax rate, be sure all expenses are ordinary and necessary.

 The total income calculated from your rental property listed on your Schedule E form then carries onto your Form 1040.

-As a real estate investor, the key for paying rental income tax is knowing how your rental income tax rate is calculated, and knowing the deductions you can take to avoid overpaying and save money on your taxes each year.
+As a real estate investor, the key for paying rental income tax is knowing how your rental income tax rate is calculated, and knowing the investment property tax deductions you can take to avoid overpaying — and save money on your taxes each year.